dnicolson/iOS-Encrypted-Keychain-Editor/README.md

 Allows editing of the iOS keychain without a jailbreak by updating the `keychain-backup.plist` file of an encrypted backup.

 This repository is a basic React frontend for [irestore](https://github.com/dnicolson/node-irestore) with a simple Node.js backend to stitch together various Keychain pieces.
-It’s beyond the scope of this project for now to re-encrypt the whole backup, the encrypted `keychain-backup.plist` file can be added to an encrypted backup with a tool like [iMazing](https://imazing.com/).
+It’s beyond the scope of this project to rebuild and transfer a full backup in the browser.
+The intended output is an updated encrypted `keychain-backup.plist`, which you can insert back into a backup with `irestore`.

 Not all Keychain items are editable as `ThisDeviceOnly` items are only able to be decrypted with the hardware `0x835` key which is unique to each device.